The original sin of LNG

 But as so very often, the Japan madness wore off.
 Japan reoriented its power production.
 They brought some nuclear back online and expanded the role of coal.
 It’s cheaper this way.
 But the Japanese madness had already triggered investment decisions on new monster projects.
 They were under construction now.
 The wave of uncommitted LNG grew larger once more.

 And just when LNG oversupply finally started to hurt, China happened.
-China wanted cleaner air and directed its gaze towards gas.
+China wanted cleaner air and directed its gaze toward gas.
 Plus there was a plethora of new, smaller LNG markets with big growth potential such as Egypt and Pakistan.
 Once more, the overhang got absorbed, prices rose and everyone was happy.
 A fresh wave of LNG projects got the thumbs up.
 And the US – where all this madness started – turned from importer to exporter.

 Each of those events was the trigger for even more LNG supply adding to the wave that crashed upon us.